By Mike Kinney, Vice President of Sales

 Part 2: The Three Common Mistakes In Executing Successful Change

-“Changes” to behaviour at any level within an organisation (individual, team or organisation) requires intent.
+“Changes” to behavior at any level within an organization (individual, team or organization) requires intent.
 In order to ensure a successful initiative and capture 100% of the intent of the “change,” it is critical to create strategic alignment around the initiative.
 Strategic alignment and cascading communication establishes a system to overcome the three most common mistakes in Change Management:

 - Lack of executive sponsorship

 Executive Sponsorship is a biggie.
 Executive sponsorship does not mean that a high level decision-maker approved the project.
 Executive sponsorship means that there is a senior leader committed to the “change” initiative and plays an active role throughout the implementation process.

 The Executive Sponsor has very specific duties starting with creating the vision for the team, setting clear objectives, and holding the team accountable to measurable results.
 Another key role the Executive Sponsor plays is that of The Project Advocate, as well as, communicating up and down the organization and making sure the project maintains the momentum it started with.
 This individual needs to have the influence to acquire resources and participation across multiple departments or divisions.

 One other very important thought on executive sponsorship; a successful change strategy also identifies an Executive Sponsor from the vendor of the technology being implemented.
 This is critical for the same reasons an internal Executive Sponsor is for the project team.
 Make sure during an evaluation process, your team chooses a vendor that has a strong philosophy and commitment to Change Management.
 Not only does this alignment increase the success of the project, it also is the single biggest strategy to protect your monetary investment.

 Middle Management & Successful Change